Quantum Immortality and Non-Classical Logic: Computability and The Infinite Monkey Theorem

 A problem is said to be \emph{computable} if it can be solved in an effective manner, which can be more formally defined in a number of models of computation \cite{cooper04,copelandbook,bridgescomp}.
 Loosely speaking, computable problems are those which can be solved algorithmically in finite time.
 The major milestone in computability theory is the Turing-Church thesis identifying computable functions on the natural numbers with functions computable on a Turing machine \cite{bridgescomp,sep-mathematics-constructive, sep-recursive-functions,copelandbook}.

 It is not simply the rise in computer simulations, nor the ``shut-up-and-calculate'' instrumentalist approach to physics \cite{mermin04}, which have led some authors to suggest that computability should be a requirement for our theories of physics \cite{zuse69,loop1,schmidhuber97,thooft99,fredkin03,lloyd2005theory,nks}.
-It is instead the notion of the effective method embedded in computability that is important.
+It is instead the notion of the \emph{effective method} embedded in computability that is important.
 A method is called effective for a class of problems when it comprises a finite set of instructions which can be followed by a mechanical device\footnote{The idea here is not that they must be followed by such a device, but that even a human following them needs no \emph{ingenuity} in order to derive a correct answer.}, that these instructions produce a correct answer, and that they finish after a finite number of steps \cite{copelandbook}.

-The desirability for computability in physics is therefore a product of a desire to know, and a belief that the universe is ultimately comprehensible to us.
+From a philosophical perspective, the desirability of computability in physics is therefore a product of a desire to know, and a belief that the universe is ultimately comprehensible to us.
 The reasoning in the syllogism goes that if we accept the two premises that (1) the universe is entirely comprehensible to the human mind, and (2) there is nothing extra-computational happening in the human mind, then we must accept the conclusion that physics is necessarily computable.

+Moreover, from a practical point of view, the quantum calculations often used to verify observations are based on the classical solution to systems of partial differential equations.
+Both the systems themselves, with their corresponding boundary and initial conditions, and the numerical soltuions, are formulated and numerically approximated using methods relying ultimately on classical logic --- see for example the discussion of the differential operator in \cite{bridges97}, and other issues outlined in \cite{sep-mathematics-constructive}.